monsoonmaelstrom/book2/book2.md

 “I’ve definitely been better.”

-“Well, once we are appropriately fortified with small cakes you can tell me all about it.
+“Well, once we are appropriately fortified with small tarts you can tell me all about it.
 Because I *am* interested.”

 ----

-Davy and I are lying on a blanket I bought after we got the poppy cakes, because nothing ruins a good lie about in the park like being stabbed by a thousand tiny blades of grass.
+Davy and I are lying on a blanket I bought after we got the butter tarts, because nothing ruins a good lie about in the park like being stabbed by a thousand tiny blades of grass.

 “So what’s up?”
-I ask after I’ve crammed the second cake into my mouth.
+I ask after I’ve crammed the second tart into my mouth.

 “Everything.
 Nothing.”

 “Yeah,” I nod.
 “I know all about everything and nothing.
 We’re like this,” I tell him as I cross my fingers.
 “It’s always the worst when it’s everything and nothing.”

-“Yeah,” he says softly.
-“Out of everyone, I think you do actually know.”
+“Yeah,” he agrees softly.
+“Out of everyone, I think you actually do know.”

 “I do.”
 I offer no glib comments because I have none.
 I do know, and it sucks.

-“Alex doesn’t get it,” Davy says.
+“Alex doesn’t get it,” Davy states.

 “He wouldn’t.
 I don’t think Liam does either.
 He doesn’t get it in a totally different way than Alex but… I don’t know.
 They’re lucky like that, I guess.”